Hadto note

 Hadto exists to convert employees into business owners.

-That means ownership cannot depend on becoming the permanent backup plan.
+That only works if ownership does not depend on becoming the permanent backup plan.
 If every new hire, apprentice, or agent increases the amount of coordination and rescue the founder has to do, then growth is making the business harder to own, not easier.

 The real handoff is not the task.
 It is the operating method around the task.